shanebarringer/class_challenges/intro_to_rails/rails_walkthrough.md

 **Challenge 6**

 1. Navigate to your pizza `index` view and delete all the existing html.
-2. dd a header that says "All of Zack's Zas
+2. add a header that says "All of Zack's Zas
 3. create a `div` with the `class` of row
 4. inside that `div`,
 	5. iterate over each pizza <br> *hint: the pizzas are stored in the `@pizzas` instance variable*